edgelesssys/contrast/docs/docs/getting-started/overview.md

 # Overview

 This tutorial shows you how to make a Kubernetes deployment confidential using Contrast.
-We'll start with a non-confidential deployment of a simple application.
+We'll start with from a non-confidential deployment of a simple application.

 ## Workflow

-We’ll use the [emojivoto app](https://github.com/BuoyantIO/emojivoto) and walk through all the steps needed to make it confidential.
-You can follow along or apply the steps to your own app.
+In this tutorial, we’ll use the [emojivoto app](https://github.com/BuoyantIO/emojivoto) as an example and walk through the steps needed to make a Kubernetes deployment confidential.
+You can either follow along or apply the same steps to your own application.

-To make your app confidential with Contrast, you need to follow these steps:
+To make your app confidential with Contrast, follow these steps:

 1. [Install and set up](./cluster-setup):
-   Install the Contrast CLI and prepare your cluster to support confidential containers.
+   Install the Contrast CLI and prepare your Kubernetes cluster to support confidential containers.

 2. [Deploy your workload](./deployment):
-   Update your app’s deployment to work with Contrast:
+   Update your application’s deployment to run with Contrast:

-   1. Adjust deployment files: Modify your deployment resources to integrate Contrast.
+   1. **Adjust deployment files** – Modify your Kubernetes resources to integrate Contrast.
-   2. Deploy Contrast runtime: Add the Contrast runtime to run your workloads inside Confidential Virtual Machines (CVMs).
+   2. **Deploy the Contrast runtime** – Run your workloads inside Confidential Virtual Machines (CVMs) by adding the Contrast runtime.
-   3. Add the Contrast Coordinator: Include the Coordinator in your deployment.
-It verifies and enforces the trusted and confidential state of your application.
+   3. **Add the Contrast Coordinator** – Include the Coordinator to verify and enforce the confidential and trusted state of your application.
-   4. Generate policy annotations and manifest: Use the Contrast CLI to process your deployment files and generate a manifest.
-This manifest defines the secure and trusted state of your deployment.
+   4. **Generate policy annotations and manifest** – Use the Contrast CLI to generate a manifest that defines the expected secure state of your deployment.
-   5. Deploy your application: Apply the modified deployment files to launch your application.
+   5. **Deploy your application** – Apply the updated deployment files to launch your app.
-   6. Set the manifest: Define the trusted reference state that the Coordinator will enforce.
+   6. **Set the manifest** – Define the trusted reference state that the Coordinator will enforce.

 3. [Verify deployment](./deployment.md#6-verify-deployment):
-   Make sure your app is running in a secure and trusted environment.
+   Confirm that your application is running securely and that workload integrity is being enforced.

 4. [Securely connect to the app](./deployment.md#7-connect-securely-to-the-frontend):
-   Connect through a secure channel backed by confidential computing hardware.
-This removes the need for users to trust you as a service provider.
+   Establish a secure connection backed by confidential computing hardware—eliminating the need for users to place trust in you as the service provider.

 ## Emojivoto app